 Don’t Try to Time the Market

 For the most part, it can’t be done.
 At least not consistently over extended periods of time.
-There are the Warren Buffett’s, David Einhorn’s, and Peter Lynch’s of the world, but I would argue they are the outliers.
+There are the Warren Buffett’s, David Einhorn’s, and Peter Lynch’s of the world, but we would argue they are the outliers.
 Many mutual fund managers have to live in the “monthly” or “quarterly” results-driven world, as they have bosses and shareholders to answer to.
 The average investor saving or in retirement has the luxury of time on their side.
 Bear markets are a reality, and something that investors need to accept.
 However, you can control how you react, and you can control (to a degree) the amount of market risk in your portfolio.
 Getting a handle on the things you can control is far more important than whether or not your portfolio outperformed the Dow Jones Industrial Average.

 If you want to come in and have a conversation about your financial situation or you just want to get a second opinion, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.